madnl/madnl.github.io/_posts/algo/2013-10-12-reusable-graph-search.md

 a `distance` representing how many steps it took to arrive from the initial state to this node.

-No we can finally give a type for the explore phase:
+Now we can finally give a type for the explore phase:

 {% highlight haskell %}